-26.1 Any application, request, notice, report, consent, approval, waiver, direction or instruction hereunder shall be made by the Secretary-General or by the designated representative of the Contractor, as the case may be, in writing.
+- 26.1 Any application, request, notice, report, consent, approval, waiver, direction or instruction hereunder shall be made by the Secretary-General or by the designated representative of the Contractor, as the case may be, in writing.
 Service shall be by hand, or by telex, facsimile or registered airmail to the Secretary-General at the headquarters of the Authority or to the designated representative.

-26.2 Either party shall be entitled to change any such address to any other address by not less than ten days' notice to the other party.

-26.3 Delivery by hand shall be effective when made.
+The requirement to provide any information in writing under these Regulations is satisfied by the provision of the information in an electronic document containing a digital signature. - 26.2 Either party shall be entitled to change any such address to any other address by not less than ten days' notice to the other party. - 26.3 Delivery by hand shall be effective when made.
 Delivery by telex shall be deemed to be effective on the business day following the day when the "answer back" appears on the sender's telex machine.
 Delivery by facsimile shall be effective when the "transmit confirmation report" confirming the transmission to the recipient's published facsimile number is received by the transmitter.
 Delivery by registered airmail shall be deemed to be effective 21 days after posting.
+An electronic document is presumed to have been received by the addressee when it enters an information system designated or used by the addressee for the purpose of receiving documents of the type sent and it is capable of being retrieved and processed by the addressee.